 What may seem surprising to many is the fact that cats can also get sunburned.
 Light-colored and short-haired cats are particularly at increased risk of sunburn.
 To prevent this from happening, you can rub sunscreen on your furry friend's nose and ears.
 Unscented sunscreen for babies with a sun protection factor of at least 30 is best for preventing sunburn in cats.

-You should also make sure that you do not leave your cat alone for too long in hot weather.
+You should also make sure that you do not leave your house cat alone for too long in hot weather.
 Even if you are only away for one or two nights, you should organize vacation care and have a trustworthy person check on your cat regularly and ensure that it has enough food and drink.
-The same applies to transport in vehicles: If you take your pet with you in the car when you travel or on the way to or from the vet, you should never leave it alone in the vehicle for long periods of time.
+The same applies to transport in vehicles: If you take your animal with you in the car when you travel or on the way to or from the vet, you should never leave it alone in the vehicle for long periods of time.
 In strong sunlight and high outside temperatures, cars heat up to high temperatures in a very short time and become dangerous traps.

 Another danger in the summer months comes from insects : ticks and fleas are particularly active at this time.
 Therefore, check your cat regularly for unwanted visitors and remove them immediately.